slub/slub_events/Readme.rst

 Extension Manual
 ================

-**slub_events** is an TYPO3 Extbase/Fluid based tool for event registration and experts booking.
+**slub_events** is a TYPO3 Extbase/Fluid based tool for event registration and experts booking.
 It is developed and used in production at the Saxony State and University Library (SLUB) Dresden, Germany.

 HowTo Start